PKR9759/SangrahKaro-An-Youtube-Video-Downloader/README.md

 ```

 ### Usage
-- 1.Open your browser and go to http://localhost:3000.
+1.Open your browser and go to http://localhost:3000.

-- 2.Enter a YouTube video or playlist URL in the input field and click "Get Videos."
+2.Enter a YouTube video or playlist URL in the input field and click "Get Videos."

-- 3.Select the desired quality and format for each video, or apply global settings.
+3.Select the desired quality and format for each video, or apply global settings.

-- 4.Click "Download All Selected Videos" to start downloading.
+4.Click "Download All Selected Videos" to start downloading.

 ### Important Notes

-Ensure that you have Node.js installed.
+-Ensure that you have Node.js installed.
-The backend server needs to be running for the frontend to fetch video data.
+-The backend server needs to be running for the frontend to fetch video data.
-Ensure that the .env file is properly configured with the correct port number.
+-Ensure that the .env file is properly configured with the correct port number.

 ### Contact